AutoJenny/blog/docs/git_modules/IMPLEMENTATION_PLAN.md

 ---

 ## 4. LLM-Actions Module (`workflow-llm-actions` branch)
+- [x] **llm-actions branch** — DONE.
+Branch is now reproducible and merged into NEW_HUB.
+All dependencies and Tailwind CSS build verified as of latest commit.
 - [ ] Remove all code except LLM input/prompt/output UI, logic, and assets
 - [ ] Ensure no navigation or sections code present
 - [ ] Place LLM templates, JS, and backend logic in branch